DKvka/DGate/README.md

 - JSON based configuration for gateway and servers behind it
 - Reverse proxying
 - Simple, extensible and easy to modify structure
-- Websocket support planned and ready to implement
+- Websocket support planned from start and ready to be implemented

 ## How-to: